 The three factors above lead to estrogen dominance.
 High estrogen levels can cause uterine fibroids, endometriosis, and cancer of the breast, uterus, cervix.
 High estrogen can also interfere with normal thyroid function.

-can alleviate hormone imbalance.
+The use of bioidentical progesterone cream can alleviate hormone imbalance.

 Hot flashes, night sweats, vaginal dryness

 In addition, after menstruation has stopped, estrogen and progesterone levels have dropped and will remain dropped.
 I believe there is some intelligent design behind this (some biological or other reason human women are designed this way).

 However, when it happens rapidly (you menstruate regularly and then one day you stop – there is no time of irregular periods, or you have your ovaries removed and go through surgical menopause – very abrupt), or you are under so much stress that whatever your body is going through is intensified due to depleted reserves, you may experience quite a bit of discomfort, from hot flashes and headaches, to insomnia and anxiety and more.
 Intense hormone imbalance.